celiafi/idiot/readme.md

 Command to be run on directory deleted events.

-In commands you can refer to the created/deleted/modified file/directory with ¤FILE and to the remote for the directory the event happened in with ¤REMOTE. ¤ is used for parsing command string, so if it is required in command, it may need to be escaped or it might not work at all.
+In commands you can refer to the created/deleted/modified file/directory with ¤FILE¤ and to the remote for the directory the event happened in with ¤REMOTE¤. ¤ is used for parsing command string, so if it is required in command, it may need to be escaped or it might not work at all.

 # Building & hacking